sammy007/open-ethereum-pool/README.md

     "timeout": "10s"
   },

-  // Paying out miners using this module
+  // Pay out miners using this module
   "payouts": {
     "enabled": false,
     // Run payouts in this interval